OpenEvents V1: Large-Scale Benchmark Dataset for Multimodal Event Grounding: Benchmarking

+We evaluate CLIP\cite{radford2021learning} and OpenCLIP\cite{cherti2023reproducible} on four ranking-based metrics, such as mean Average Precision (mAP), Normalized Discounted Cumulative Gain (NDCG), Nearest Neighbor accuracy (NN), and Area Under the Precision–Recall Curve (AUC).
+Results in Table~\ref{tab:track1-retrieval} show a consistent advantage for CLIP across all measures, suggesting superior alignment with the event-centric properties of OpenEvents V1.

+This performance difference may be attributed to differences in training data.
+CLIP, the model released by OpenAI, was trained on a carefully curated dataset with strong image–text correspondence.
+OpenCLIP, while architecturally similar, was trained on larger but less targeted public datasets, such as LAION~\cite{schuhmann2022laion}, DataComp~\cite{gadre2023datacomp}, CommonPool~\cite{ostrom2002common}, and YFCC100M~\cite{thomee2016yfcc100m}, that may not reflect the style and content of journalistic imagery.
+This difference in data curation likely explains CLIP’s stronger performance, reinforcing the broader insight that domain alignment in training data is critical for high retrieval accuracy in event-focused tasks.

-\subsection{Problem 2: Event-Based Image Retrieval}
+\subsection{Problem 3: Event-Based Image Retrieval}

 We evaluate the capability of models to retrieve the correct image from a large-scale visual database given a caption that narrates a real-world event.
 Unlike conventional retrieval tasks, where captions typically describe only the visual content, our setting presents a greater challenge: the caption is generated based on both the image and its associated article text.
 As a result, the descriptions often reflect deeper event semantics, such as named entities, temporal references, and contextual outcomes that may not be visually evident.
 This makes direct retrieval significantly harder, as models must align complex, narrative-style captions with visual content that is only partially represented in the text.
-Table~\ref{tab:track1-caption} presents captioning performance across different models, with and without access to article text.
-The results indicate a clear improvement when models are provided with additional contextual information from the associated article.